 Our Teams

-Within the Children & Young People Directorate we have a number of dedicated teams.
+Within the Children & Young People Directorate, we have a number of dedicated teams.
 Please read more information about each team below.

 The MASH service is the first point of contact for the public and professionals who have concerns about a child.